Beckcjb/CS430_Project5/README.md

  Project 5: Image viewer

- To run the file you can run the makefile and then use the patters
+ To run the file you can run the makefile and then use the following pattern

  ezview input.ppm